 Backup and restore is a core component of the high availability feature of OceanBase Database.
-It is primarily used to ensure data security, including protection against storage medium damage and user errors.
-If data is lost due to storage medium damage or user errors, the data can be restored through the restore process.
+It ensures data security by preventing issues such as storage medium damage and user errors.
+If data is lost due to storage medium damage or user errors, you can restore the data.

 Overview

-The backup and restore module of OceanBase Database provides backup, restore, and cleanup features.
+The backup and restore module of OceanBase Database provides three main features: backup, restore, and cleanup.

 OceanBase Database supports tenant-level physical backup.
 Physical backup consists of data backup and log archiving, so it is composed of these two features.
-Here, tenant refers to the user tenant, and physical backup is not supported for the sys tenant and Meta tenant.
+Here, the tenant refers to the user's User tenant, and physical backup is not supported for the sys tenant and Meta tenant.

-Data backup refers to the feature of backing up data.
-This feature is divided into full backup and incremental backup:
+Data backup refers to the feature of backing up data, which is divided into full backup and incremental backup:

-Incremental backup refers to backing up macroblocks added or modified after the last backup.
+Incremental backup refers to backing up macroblocks added or modified since the last backup.

 Notice

-Before performing a physical backup, you must enable the log archiving mode.
+Before you perform a physical backup, you must enable log archiving first.

-The data backed up by data backup includes the following:
+The data backed up in data backup includes the following:

-Tenant information, including the tenant name, cluster name, time zone (timezone), replica distribution (locality), and compatibility mode (MySQL-compatible or Oracle-compatible) of the tenant.
+Tenant-related information, such as the tenant name, cluster name, timezone, locality, and compatibility mode (MySQL or Oracle) of the tenant.

 Note

-Data backup backs up system variables and tenant parameters, but does not back up cluster-level parameters and private system table data.
+Data backup backs up system variables and tenant configurations but does not back up cluster-level configurations or private system table data.

 Log archiving refers to the automatic archiving of log data.
-OBServer nodes periodically archive log data to the specified backup path.
+The OBServer node periodically archives log data to the specified backup path.
 This action is fully automatic and does not require external triggering.
 After the log archiving service is enabled, the data dictionary is also archived.

 The overall architecture of physical restore is as follows: